-If you have accrued lots of debts and are looking towards a path of financial recovery, there are a number of options available to you.
+If you have accrued lots of debts and are looking towards a path of financial recovery, our debt counselors want you to know that you have options.
 And if you owe multiple debts on a number of different credit cards, you may have considered consolidation loans.
 While consolidation loans aren’t strictly good or bad, there’s some important information you should know before taking out a loan.

 Consolidation Loans: Good or Bad?